xernois/backend/readme.md

 - [ ] Improve les logs
 - [ ] verbosity as a server config
 - [ ] Serve static file
+- [ ] Wrapping the Response object and request object to implements mmethods